Virtuant/hadoop-admin-2019/docs/using-hdfs.md

 >Warning: in production environments, setting the folder with the permissions above is not a good idea because anyone can read/write/execute files or folders.

-Type the following exit command, so we can switch back to the root user.
+Type the following exit command, so we can switch back to the base user.
 We can perform the remaining file operations under the user folder since the permissions were changed.

 ```console
    exit